 For the baseline results, product innovation (Δh) is an indicator for firms that increased their product range.
 I estimate a probit regression with Δh as the dependent variable.
 The RHS includes percentage change in Thai tariffs (Δt) and its interactions with branding and export orientation.
 Intra-firm cannibalization is expected to play a role for firms that differentiate their products through branding.
 I observe whether firms brand their products and define B=1 if a firm has a brand and 0 otherwise.
-About 47 per cent of incumbents brand their products while the remaining 53 per cent have no brand.15
+About 47 per cent of incumbents brand their products while the remaining 53 per cent have no brand.
+Intra-firm cannibalization plays a role in product innovation of firms making branded products.
+As a result, I focus on the relationship between home tariff reductions (Δt) and product innovation of firms with branded products relative to firms without branded products.

-For firms with branded products, the predicted relationship between product innovation and tariff changes varies by export orientation.
+For firms with branded products, the predicted relationship between product innovation and tariff changes is expected to vary by export orientation.
 I interact tariff changes with a measure of export orientation to allow the slopes to vary by export orientation.
 This captures the stronger theoretical result that the relationship between home tariff cuts and product innovation is monotonic in export orientation.
 Interacting tariff reductions with export orientation also avoids sensitivity problems associated with cutoffs for large exporters.